getnacelle/nacelle-js/packages/shopify-cart/docs/custom-fragments.md

 `@nacelle/shopify-cart` uses [GraphQL][graphql-docs] queries and mutations to create and modify Shopify `Cart`s.
 We use GraphQL [fragments][graphql-fragments-docs] to specify properties of interest for things like [`cart.lines.merchandise`][shopify-merchandise], [`cart.discountAllocations`][shopify-discount-allocation], and [`userErrors`][shopify-user-error].

-Because [`Cart`][shopify-cart-object] data needs will vary project-to-project, it's important that developers have the power to specify which properties of the [`Cart`][shopify-cart-object] object or its sub-properties should be returned in `cartClient` responses.
+Because [`Cart`][shopify-cart-object] data needs will vary project-to-project, it's important that developers have the power to specify which properties of the `Cart` object or its sub-properties should be returned in `cartClient` responses.
 By providing `customFragments` to the `cartClient`, developers can enjoy the convenience of `@nacelle/shopify-cart` with the flexibility of GraphQL.

 ## Prerequisites